edlewisweb/edlewisweb.github.io/about.markdown

 As of 2024 I’ve been programming computers for about 25 years.
 I started writing Perl, picked up C (as was the “paved road” at the time) before moving into many other languages like Scala and Rust.
 I have a BSc in Computing Science too.

 After that long coding alone loses its novelty - I feel it’s making things that drives engineers.
-I’ve been leading engineering teams for a little over five years now and like with programming, I’m starting to see repeating patterns.
+I’ve been leading engineering teams for over five years now and like I did with programming, I’m starting to see repeating patterns.
 That brings me to why I’m here.
-There are three reasons:
+I have three goals:

 1. **To improve my ability to express complex ideas through writing**
 2. **Ensuring my thoughts are oriented and scrutable (as opposed to a jumbled set of observations)**